L2jLiga/fastify-decorators/docs/Testing.md

 *Note*: if mock was not provided for one or more dependencies then originals will be used.

+#### Sync service testing

+For those services which has no method with `@Initializer` decorator, then `configureServiceTest` will return an instance of it.

 *Usage*:
 ```typescript
 import { configureServiceTest } from 'fastify-decorators/testing';